 Melanie Mintzer, MD

-In 2005, Dr. Mintzer established Generations Family Practice, P.A., in Cary, which has grown from a two-person medical practice into the Patient Centered Medical Home that it is today.
+In 2005, Dr. Mintzer established Generations Family Practice, P.A., in Cary, which has grown from a two-person medical practice to the Patient-Centered Medical Home that it is today.

-Dr. Mintzer has earned board certification by the American Board of Family Practice, a voluntary credentialing process and examination that demonstrates a physician’s exceptional expertise in Family Medicine.
+Dr. Mintzer has earned board certification by the American Board of Family Practice, a voluntary credentialing process and exam, which demonstrates a physician’s exceptional expertise in Family Medicine.